MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/usage.md

 A
 ```

-The obtained Graph may be plottet in 3D using external libraries such as [GraphMakie](https://github.com/MakieOrg/GraphMakie.jl):
+The obtained Graph may be plotted in 3D using external libraries such as [GraphMakie](https://github.com/MakieOrg/GraphMakie.jl):

 ```
 max = length(root) - root.n